Why Most Home Warranties Don't Cover Your Roof

 - Weight of ice or snow, including some ice-dam-related damage

 Homeowners insurance typically does not cover roof damage from normal wear and tear, aging shingles, lack of maintenance, or neglect, which is exactly the gap that a home warranty roof add-on is meant to fill.
 Together, the two products can provide relatively comprehensive coverage when used correctly.
+Learn more about how the two work together in our home warranty vs home insurance comparison.

 Is a Roof Leak Add-On Worth the Cost?